 - Just say no. Patients should try to set boundaries at work that enable them to decline certain types of requests, such as staying late for non-essential projects.
 Although it can be difficult to say no, doing so can help them become a better employee; they won’t be overburdened with extra projects and won’t feel trapped by every ask they receive.
 The key to setting effective boundaries in the workplace is crafting language that feels natural for your patient and communicates the “no” message in a way that is still professional and team oriented.

 - Laugh.
 Laughter can reduce the physical symptoms of stress by increasing the flow of oxygen throughout the body and releasing feel-good endorphins in the brain.

 Keeping a positive but realistic attitude about minimizing side effects can help your patients, too.
 How to help them do that?

-- Remind your patient to be realistic about what she can do.
+- Remind your patients to be realistic about what they can do.
 If a job requires extensive travel, for instance, it may be better to cut back temporarily.
 Trying to do too much increases stress, which can make side effects worse.

 - Keep the big picture in focus.
 Some patients need to work despite side effects purely for economic reasons, but for many, the job is an important part of their life that provides much satisfaction.
 Working as much as possible, despite the side effects, may help them maintain their optimism about their cancer recovery and life in general.
 Being around coworkers, especially supportive ones, can help patients stay positive.

-Both websites include vast amounts of information on side effects from radiation therapy and chemotherapy.
+Both websites include vast amounts of information on side effects from radiation therapy and chemotherapy such as: